Whether it be marijuana or bitcoin, you don’t need to be invested in the most talked-about sectors to still make very good long-term returns.

 When the bubble burst, I thought that the mania had passed and that investors would come to their senses again.
 I figured it would finally be back to investing as usual.
 What I didn’t realize at the time was that investing as usual means there is almost always some shiny new object ready to commandeer investor’s attention and hard-earned money.

-Over 21 years, I’ve seen a lot of investing fads come and go.
+Over the years, I’ve seen a lot of investing fads come and go.
 After the dot-com bubble burst, we had a pause for breath in the early 2000’s.
 Then the mining sector took off, driven by China’s insatiable demand for raw materials.
 Especially in Canada, penny mining stocks were all anyone seemed to talk about.
-The pages of the Investor’s Digest were crammed full of reports on the latest hot, new exploration prospect.
+The pages of the Investor’s Digest were crammed full of reports on the latest hot, new exploration prospects.

 In Canada, we had the investment trust craze around this time as well.
 Companies were falling over themselves trying to figure out how they could turn themselves into a bond.
 The government eventually put a stop to that particular bit of fun.
 And then there was the mammoth housing bubble that inflated and then burst in epic fashion, nearly taking down the entire financial system with it.
-Before the wheels came off the bus, all the talk was about the neighbour or the brother-in-law that was raking it in in real estate.
+Before the wheels came off the bus, all the talk was about the neighbour or the brother-in-law that was making a killing in in real estate.

 There always seems to be some sector of the investing world that captures people’s imagination.
 It’s easy to get caught up in the hype.
 There may be some new technology, as with the blockchain or the internet stocks in the 90s that really does seem like it could transform the world.
-Or there could be a government de-regulation that suddenly frees up a previously constrained sector, as with the telecom stocks in the late 90’s or the marijuana stocks of today.
+Or there could be government de-regulation that suddenly frees up a previously constrained sector, as with the telecom stocks in the late 90’s or the marijuana stocks of today.
 The initial seed takes root and spawns some early successes.
 These are followed by a rush of money into the sector with new companies, new ideas and new investors being drawn in like moths to a flame.
 Early investors enjoy big gains and talk them up to all their friends.
-If the hype goes on long enough, it eventually starts sucking neophytes into the space who may not know much about distributed ledger technology but know that their friend is making a killing trading bitcoin in his pyjamas.
+If the hype goes on long enough, it eventually starts sucking neophytes into the space who may not know much about distributed ledger technology but know that their friend is making money hand over fist trading bitcoin in his pyjamas.

 It can be very hard to avoid the allure of investing in these sectors.
 When everyone at the local coffee shop or standing around the water cooler is talking about these stocks and regaling you with tales of overnight riches, you can feel like an idiot if you aren’t taking part.